johnlee1/learn/theology/systematic/christian-theology/part-1-studying-God/ch1-what-is-theology.md

 ### Biblical Theology
 * biblical theology is the theological content of the OT and NT
-* systematic theology is systemati biblical theology contemporized
+* systematic theology is systematic biblical theology contemporized
 * biblical theology is the raw material with which systematic theology works

 ### Historical Theology